jerseycheese/BootHillGM/Docs/UserStories.md

   - Verify that the combat entry includes relevant details (opponent, outcome, any significant events)
   - Check that the journal entry is formatted consistently with other entries **Status:** Not yet implemented.

+### Future Enhancements
++ [ ] As a player, I want a visual representation of my character that shows wound locations and severity, so I can better understand my character's condition.
++ [ ] As a player, I want clearer item usage prompts when my intentions aren't clear, so I can specify how I want to use items like rope.
++ [ ] As a player, I want a clear understanding of what happens when my character reaches 0 strength, based on Boot Hill rules.